‘It’s the reflex’: Veteran helped disarm gunman at gay club

 Fierro’s wife, Jess, said via Facebook that her husband had bruised his right side and injured his hands, knees and ankle.
 “He was covered in blood,” she wrote on the page of their brewery, Atrevida Beer Co.

-Though his actions saved lives, Fierro said the five deaths — including his daughter’s boyfriend, Raymond Green Vance — were a tragedy both personal and for the broader community.
+Though his actions saved lives, Fierro said the deaths — including his daughter’s boyfriend, Vance — were a tragedy both personal and for the broader community.

 “There are five people that I could not help.
 And one of which was family to me,” he said, as his brother put a consoling hand on his shoulder.